Qiskit/qiskit/CONTRIBUTING.md

-When an obsolecense date has passed and it's been determined safe to remove a deprecated feature from Qiskit we need to have an upgrade note in the release notes for this.
+When an obsolecense date has passed and it's been determined safe to remove a deprecated feature from Qiskit we need to have an upgrade note in the release notes.
 We can copy the migration path from the deprecation release note but we should also indicate that the feature was deprecated and in which release.
 For example, building off the example in the previous section, if that deprecation occurred in the 0.9.0 release which occurred on August 22, 2019